 The section of the Transcaucasian Trail that crosses the Geghama Mountains is a remote and challenging backcountry route, accessible only in the summer months and requiring the highest level of self-sufficiency of any section of the Transcaucasian Trail in Armenia.

-The suggested 125km route connects the Selim Caravanserai in Vayots Dzor province with the town of Sevan in Gegharkunik province and consists of a mixture of 4×4 tracks, animal trails, open steppe, scree slopes, boulder fields and lava flows.
+The suggested 114km route connects the Selim Caravanserai in Vayots Dzor province with the town of Sevan in Gegharkunik province and consists of a mixture of 4×4 tracks, animal trails, open steppe, scree slopes, boulder fields and lava flows.
 It can be hiked in either direction, though throughout this guide we will assume a south–north direction of travel, as with other trail sections.

-Elevations range from 1,928m (6,327ft) in the town of Sevan to 3,597m (11,804ft) at the summit of Mount Azhdahak at the midpoint of the route.
-Expect to spend 5–6 days completing the route in good conditions, assuming a reasonable level of fitness, an average daily distance of 20–25km, and no significant detours.
+Elevations range from 1,928m (6,327ft) in the town of Sevan to 3,597m (11,804ft) if you ascend to the summit of Mount Azhdahak at the midpoint of the route.
+Expect to spend 5–7 days completing the route in good conditions, assuming a reasonable level of fitness, an average daily distance of 20–25km, and no significant detours.

-We recommend July–August as the optimal season, though early June to late September is usually also possible.
-Outside of these dates you will find nomad settlements empty and the likelihood of severe weather and/or lingering snow fields is significantly increased, and later in the season it is more difficult to find water.
+We recommend July–August as the optimal season, though mid June to late September is usually also possible.
+Outside of these dates you will find nomad settlements empty.
+Earlier in the season, the likelihood of severe weather and/or lingering snow fields is significantly increased, and later in the season it is more difficult to find water.
 Much of the range is reliably snowbound between October and May.